Tawling/Morechids/README.md

   * The maximum amount of mana that can be stored in this flower's buffer.
 A number larger than `manaCost` may allow for multiple blocks to be converted before the flower runs out of mana.
   * If `manaCost` is 0, this value will be ignored.

-* `particleColor` / `particleColorGOG`: ***String*** *(default: randomized by flower name)*
+* `particleColor` / `particleColorGOG`: ***String*** *(default: "818181")*
-  * A hex value as a string (ex: "FF0000") representing the color of sparkles coming off the flower when active, and the default flower color if no other resource is provided.
+  * A hex value as a string (ex: "FF0000") representing the color of sparkles coming off the flower when active.
-  * If not specified, a random color will be selected.
-This color is guaranteed to be consistent for any given flower name.
+  * If timeCost is greater than 0, this will also control the color of the sparkles coming off blocks which are in the process of being converted.

 * `playSound` / `playSoundGOG`: ***Boolean*** *(default: true)*
   * If true, the Orechid **BANG!** sound will play when a block is converted.